 #3 – Automated Driver Recruiting and Hiring

-Anyone who has went through the process of recruiting and hiring drivers knows that the process is anything but efficient.
+Anyone who has gone through the process of recruiting and hiring drivers knows that the process is anything but efficient.

 The hiring pipeline innately has a high level of friction.
 Recruiting and hiring drivers effectively and compliantly is a huge challenge.
 Even for the best companies.

-Companies who fail to do this process properly face huge liabilities in the event of an audit.
-The risk of improperly hired drivers becomes ten-fold in the event of a fatal accident.
+Companies that fail to do this process properly face huge liabilities in the event of an audit.
+The risk of improperly hired drivers becomes tenfold in the event of a fatal accident.